dplanitzer/Serena/Tools/README.md

 Where the first argument after the "create" keyword is the path and name of the static library that should be created and where the rest of the argument line is a list of object code files that go into the static library.

-You can use the following command to list the content of a static library:
+Use the following command to list the contents of an existing static library:

 ```
 libtool list path/to/lib
 ```

-This will show the name and size of each object code file in the static library.
+This will show the name and size of each object code file inside the static library.

 ## Makerom

-The makerom tool is used to assemble files into an Amiga ROM image.
+The makerom tool is used to assemble a series of files into an Amiga ROM image.
 This image can then be used in the next step to burn an EPROM or it can be loaded into an Amiga emulator like WinUAE.

 Makerom accepts a list of files as input.
-At least one file must be specified and this (first) file will be placed at the very beginning of the ROM.
-This first file should be a raw binary that contains the kernel code.
-All other files are placed on 4 byte boundaries in the order in which they appear on the command line.
+At least one input file must be specified and this first file will be placed at the very beginning of the ROM.
+The first file should be a raw binary of the operating system kernel.
+All other files are placed on 4 byte boundaries after the kernel binary, in the order in which they appear on the command line.

 Invoke makerom like this to create a ROM image: